-Need to get a fire going in a pinch?
-The lean-to is your go-to.
-This is the simplest method for making a campfire and is probably the best to pick in bad weather.
-It will require you to have a good heading on the wind direction and place the large log you are using perpendicular to it to create a windbreak.
-While this style of fire building doesn’t have great airflow), but it is still one of my favorite methods for starting a campfire.
+The lean-to fire is the simplest method for making a campfire and the best option for fire building in bad weather due to its quick ignition.
+You’ll need to know the wind direction and place the large log you are using perpendicular to it to create a windbreak.
+While this style of fire building doesn’t have optimal airflow, it remains one of my favorite methods for starting a campfire.

 - Place a large wood log in your fire ring and place some tinder underneath it.

-- Lean pieces of kindling over the tinder and onto the log.
+- Lean pieces of kindling over the tinder and onto the log (downwind of the log).

 - When it’s lit, and as the fire burns you’ll continue adding pieces of tinder/kindling on the log to keep your fire going.

 5. Log Cabin Fire

 - Make sure to place your tinder in the center of the fire pit.

 - Lay your largest kindling parallel to each other (facing east to west), about a foot apart.
 Place two similarly-sized pieces of kindling on the ends of these pieces running north to south.

 - Continue building the log cabin until you reach a height of at least 6”.

 - Light the tinder and watch it go up.
 As the fire grows, and starts to collapse, you can add larger kindling and fuel to the structure.